 - Injury within the spine.

-- Cauda equina syndrome - a rare, but serious condition that affects the nerves on the lower part of the spinal cord; it requires immediate medical attention.
+- Cauda equina syndrome - a rare, but serious condition that affects the nerves in the lower part of the spinal cord; it requires immediate medical attention.
 Cauda equina syndrome may permanently damage the nervous system and even lead to paralysis.

-In many cases of sciatica there is no single obvious cause.
+In many cases of sciatica, there is no single obvious cause.
 Anything that irritates the sciatic nerve can produce sciatic pain.
-However, it is thought that a combination of muscle, joint and bone strain may lead to sciatica, which is why it is more common in people over 40.
+However, it is thought that a combination of muscle, joint, and bone strain may lead to sciatica, which is why it is more common in people over 40.